 They will be a bit ‘squishy’ at first, but they become more dense as they cool.

-To add the coating, simply dip them in melted vegan butter very quickly and shake off the excess, then lightly dip all sides in the sugar-cinnamon mixture.
+To add the coating, simply dip them in melted vegan butter or apple cider very quickly and shake off the excess, then lightly dip all sides in the sugar-cinnamon mixture.

 If you want to use less sugar and butter, you could just dip one side, place it back on the cooling rack and just sprinkle a bit of the sugar cinnamon mixture on top!

 I let mine dry a bit and then they were ready to eat!

 Depending on how much you dip them, the butter can take a little while to dry, but I’ve found that storing them in the fridge helps them dry and helps with the texture.